Slow Cooker Indian Chicken Curry Recipe

 Pro tip -The chicken can be marinated in a bowl with spices and yogurt and kept in the fridge for up to 12 hours.
 Thaw an hour before cooking. - Chicken – layer the chicken pieces into the sauce.
 Press down with a wooden spoon to ensure all the pieces are covered with the sauce.

-Pro tip - we want every piece of chicken to absorb all the flavor so make sure to tuck them inside the sauce.
+Pro tip – We want every piece of chicken to absorb all the flavor, so make sure to tuck them inside the sauce.
 You may need to arrange them carefully.

-- Cook - Cover the slow cooker with its lid.
+- Cook – Cover the slow cooker with its lid.
 Cook until the chicken is almost falling off the bones.
-You can cook for 3 hours on high or 4 hours at low temperature.
+You can cook for 3 hours on high or 4 hours on low temperature.

 No slow-cooker – make on the stovetop

-Pro tip: Use a whisk to ensure no lumps in the yogurt. - Chicken - Next, add the chicken pieces and season with salt and pepper.
+Pro tip – Use a whisk to ensure no lumps in the yogurt. - Chicken – Next, add the chicken pieces and season with salt and pepper.
 Bring to a boil.

-Pro tip - stir every 20 minutes making sure there is enough liquid to prevent the bottom from sticking.
-If necessary add ¼ to ½ cup of water during cooking. - Garnish - Cook until the chicken is fork-tender and almost falls off the bone.
+Pro tip – Stir every 20 minutes, making sure there is enough liquid to prevent the bottom from sticking.
+If necessary, add 1/4 to 1/2 cup of water during cooking. - Garnish – Cook until the chicken is fork-tender and almost falls off the bone.
 Garnish with chopped cilantro or parsley.

 - Enjoy!